makeasnek/FindTheMag2/readme.md

 weight, if you have been crunching for six months and the project previously had a weight of zero, BOINC may fetch a bunch of work-units to catch up so that it will have crunched that amount of weight over that entire time period.
 So for that day, it may appear as if the project has a weight of 1000, but that's because it's average weight is still <1 and it needs to catch up.
-You can configure the size of this window in the config file if you are directly controlling BOINC with FTM.
+You can configure the size of this window in the user_config file if you are directly controlling BOINC with FTM.

 <b>How does it determine the most profitable project?</b>